 Going from 2 to 3: Having A Baby After Twins

-The Mental Load: Mom Brain and Identity Shifts
+The Mental Load, Mom Brain and Identity Shifts

-Overstimulated & Over-Touched:Anyone raising three children under 2 years old is going to be mourning their body’s autonomy.
-My children are wonderful at playing independently, but between breastfeeding, reading stories on the couch, nursing ‘bonks’ with hugs, and all that lifting and carrying in between, I am fried by the day’s end.
-It’s not just being overtouched—it’s all the other sensory input.
+Anyone raising three children under 2 years old is going to be mourning their body’s autonomy.
+My children are wonderful at playing independently.
+But between breastfeeding, reading stories on the couch, nursing ‘bonks’ with hugs, and all that lifting and carrying in between, I am fried by the day’s end.
+It’s not just feeling over-touched.
+It’s all sensory input.
 Each child asking for or indirectly requiring my attention.
 Sometimes just sitting and observing three curious little ones is tiring.

 The Physical Toll: Caring for You When You’re The Caregiver

-Staying Active: With my previous pregnancies, I had been able to work out both during and shortly after giving birth, which helped with my physical and mental recovery.
 I was still running up to 5km several times a week late into the second trimester, and weightlifting up until birth.
 But after my third pregnancy, things were different.
-My mobility was limited, and my body didn’t bounce back the way it had before.
+I didn’t bounce back the way it had before.
 I am the athletic sort, who enjoys keeping fit to feel accomplished.
-While I was still plenty mobile- there’s just no sitting on your ass with 3 under 2 years- that kind of physical activity will never be as satisfying.
-I had to give myself more time and grace to let my body heal, and my family’s rhythm to settle, before returning to my workouts again.
-Since I’m still breastfeeding, I simply don’t have the same time allowance or bandwidth for those high intensity hour long workouts or 10km runs.
-I’ve had to dial it back—for now—and find ways to enjoy being physically active that work with what I have to offer.
+While I was still plenty mobile (there’s just no sitting on your ass with 3 under 2 years) that kind of physical activity will never be as satisfying.

 Strategies for Surviving 3 under 2 years